Uliboooo/track2line/README.md

 ## what's tool

-this is tool that converts name of audio file provid by voisona talk, etc. by referring to a text file of the same name.
+this is tool that converts name of audio file provide by voisona talk, etc. by referring to a text file of the same name.

 therefore, please check there points.